 There are many studies that show how music therapy helps cancer patients.
 These three are some primary examples:

 A study conducted in 2001 experimented on 29 cancer patients.
 During one of the sessions, participants felt an increased sense of well-being and less tension than they usually felt.
 Immune functions were seen as well as a decrease in the stress hormone cortisol.

 Another study was done on breast cancer patients.
 In 2001, there was an improvement in 20 patients waiting for a breast biopsy.
 Patients attended a 20 minute music therapy session while waiting for their biopsy.
 They reported that their anxiety and respiratory rates were significantly lower in comparison to the patients who were not exposed to the session.

 In 1991, another study was conducted in Utah.
 There were 15 cancer patients taking pain-relieving medication that were assigned music therapy exposure.
 This study lasted for 6 days to see if the music therapy would help alleviate pain in addition to their medications.
 After the 6 days had passed, results showed that 47% of patients felt a pain decrease.

 There are many ways for cancer patients to alleviate the pain they feel.
-While scientists and doctors still have yet to find a cure for cancer, there are methods patients can take to help ease pain and discomfort that comes from having the disease.
-Music therapy is one of the best ways to do so.
-It not only helps alleviate pain, but can also improve the mental health and stability of patients undergoing treatment.
+While scientists and doctors still have yet to find a cure for cancer, there are methods patients can take to help ease pain and discomfort.
+Music therapy is one of the best ways to do so, as it not only helps to alleviate pain, but can also improve the mental health and stability of patients undergoing treatment.
 After all, research has proven time and time again that music therapy helps to relax and diminish anxiety and depression in patients.